SkylineCommunications/dataminer-docs/connector-help/connector_help/GeoSync Microwave E1R-9501450-600114.md

 - **Switch Mode**: Allows you to toggle between *Manual* or *Automatic* mode.
 - **Status**: Signals whether the primary unit is online and the backup unit is in standby or vice versa, and allows you to switch between these states.
 - System alarms, such as the **Primary and Backup Unit Alarm**, **Transfer Switch Alarm**, and both the **Primary and Backup Power Supply Alarm**.
-- **Date/Time**:Displayed at the bottom of the page.
+- **Date/Time**: Displayed at the bottom of the page.
 Can only be modified by users who have at least security level 3.

 ### Log